Upgrading the Logging agent version by using a Helm chart

 <install-name>

-is the name of the Helm installation (logging-agent
+is the name of the Helm installation (logs-agent

 is the version of the helm chart.
 The Helm chart version should match the agent image version.
 For more information, see Helm chart versions.<PATH>